 Enter the Gungeon is a roguelike dungeon crawler with some bullet hell mechanics.
 The title has similar gameplay to Cuphead in some ways and even comes close with the difficulty too.

 For bullet hell games overall, Enter the Gungeon is pretty highly regarded.
-It’s one of the best bullet hell games on Switch, and steam and other consoles.
+It’s one of the best bullet hell games on Steam, and fans of games like Cuphead will love it.

-Players are progressing through a dungeon known as the gungeon.
-This is populated by living bullets with a changing layout in each game.
+Players are progressing through a dungeon known as the Gungeon.
+Sentient bullets live here and the layout changes each time.
 This keeps things fresh and adds a lot of replayability.

 Another aspect that makes this game close to Cuphead is how much emphasis there is on the projectile weapons.
-Gungeon also has dodges and some other moves thrown in, but if you’re looking for bullet hell then this is one of the best titles in that genre released lately.
+Gungeon also has dodges and some other moves thrown in, but if you’re looking for bullet hell games then this is one of the best picks for you.

-Enter the Gungeon uses roguelike mechanics to increase difficulty and it’s more randomized.
-However, it’s one of the best games like Cuphead if you’re looking for a shooter with a high difficulty.
+Enter the Gungeon randomizes layouts and uses roguelike mechanics to increase the difficulty.
+It’s one of the best games like Cuphead if you’re looking for a shooter with a high difficulty and a charming, in-depth world.

 5. The Binding of Isaac